Cavendish House is a Grade II listed building in the West Suffolk local planning authority area, England. First listed on 19 December 1961. House.

 Description

-- An early C19 white brick house with a quadrant courier on the south-west: 2 storeys.
-3 window range on the south front, 1 window range on the quadrant courier and 2 window range on the west front, double-hung sashes with glazing bars, in plain reveals, site central part of the south front, of 1 window range, breaks forward slightly, with a 3-light window on the 1st storey and a stucco surround and cornice on console brackets to the ground storey window.
-The quadrant corner has a stucco parapet and, on the ground storey, a stucco Ionic portico with plain columns in antis.
-Roof slate, The front is protected by ornamental iron railings of an unusual curved pattern.
+Cavendish House is an early 19th century white brick house located on the north side of High Street in Cavendish.
+It is two storeys high and features a three-window range on the south front, a one-window range on the quadrant corner, and a two-window range on the west front.
+The windows are double-hung sashes with glazing bars set in plain reveals.
+The central part of the south front, which slightly projects forward, has a three-light window on the first storey and a stucco surround with a cornice on console brackets for the ground storey window.
+The quadrant corner includes a stucco parapet and a ground storey stucco Ionic portico with plain columns in antis.
+The roof is slate, and the front is protected by ornamental iron railings with an unusual curved pattern.
+Cavendish House is part of a group that includes Church Cottages, Chinnerys, premises occupied by Chris Bolden & Co, the George Hotel, Cosy Nook, Almore House, Corner Cottage, a mill occupied by A Kahn, The Rectory, premises occupied by W J Cutting, Spring View, Middle Cottage, Water View, Canford House, and St Ronans.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.